-- The Borrower undertakes that the debt service ratio "DSR" shall not to fall below 1.3. - The Borrower undertakes that net bank debt shall not exceed 2.5 times the net profit before revenue, taxes, depreciation and depreciation. - The Borrower undertakes that the net bank debt not to exceed the (1.3) times the equity.
+- The Borrower undertakes that the debt service ratio "DSR" shall not to fall below 1.3. - The Borrower undertakes that net bank debt shall not exceed 2.5 times the net profit before revenue, taxes, - The Borrower undertakes that the net bank debt not to exceed the (1.3) times the equity.

 According to the loan agreement with the European Bank, the Borrower has agreed to provide an additional grant of no more than 17% of the costs associated with the design, supply, installation and operation of the items to be financed and provided for in the contract or EUR 170,000, which is lower.
 During the month of January 2020, the company obtained a grant of EUR 170,000 in accordance with the loan contract, equivalent to an amount of EGP 3 074 212.
-The grant has been accounted for according to the Egyptian accounting standard No. (12) by using revenue accounting for the grant as it recoded as deferred revenues on the other credit balances and to be recorded on the consolidated statement of profit or loss for the remaining useful life of the related asset.
+The grant has been treated according to the Egyptian accounting standard number (12) by using revenue accounting for the grant as it recoded as deferred revenues on the other credit balances and to be recorded on the separate statement of profit or loss for the remaining useful life of the related asset.
 (Note 28).

-In accordance with the previous contract with the National Bank of Egypt (NBE) dated June 30, 2013, according to the contract the Borrower has 20% of the amount of financing granted by the Bank after fulfilment of several conditions which were fully met in 2018.
-Thus the grant which is for a total amount of EGP 13.6 million has been treated according to the Egyptian Accounting Standard No. (12) by using revenue accounting for the grant as it is recoded as deferred revenues on the other credit balances and to be recorded on the consolidated statement of profit or loss for the remaining useful life of the related asset (Alternative fuel line).
+In accordance with the previous contract with the National Bank of Egypt (NBE) dated June 30, 2013, this contract included the fact that the Borrower has 20% of the amount of financing granted by the Bank after full filament of several conditions which were fully met during 2018.
+Thus the grant which is with total amount of EGP 13.6 million has been treated according to the Egyptian accounting standard number (12) by using revenue accounting for the grant as it recoded as deferred revenues on the other credit balances and to be recorded on the separate statement of profit or loss for the remaining useful life of the related asset (Alternative fuel line).
 (Note 28)